KingJamesSong/DifferentiableSVD/README.md

 ## Citation
-If you think the codes is helpful to your research, please consider cite our paper:
+If you think the codes is helpful to your research, please consider citing our paper:

 ```
 @inproceedings{song2021approximate,